The Oranges (film): Writing and casting

-The script, written by Jay Reiss and Ian Helfer, appeared on 2008's Black List of best unproduced work; that list also featured The Beaver and Inglourious Basterds.
-Reiss and Helfer wrote the spec script, which is inspired by a story they heard from friends, during the Writers Guild of America strike.
+The script, by Jay Reiss and Ian Helfer, appeared on 2008's Black List of best unproduced work; that list also featured The Beaver and Inglourious Basterds.
+Reiss and Helfer wrote the spec script, inspired by a story they heard from friends, during the Writers Guild of America strike.
 The film marks Julian Farino's debut as motion picture director; he had previously directed episodes of Entourage.

-Richard Gere's agent Ed Limato called Farino to tell him Gere was interested in the script, but Farino wanted only Hugh Laurie to play the role of David because he had "that innate decency that could carry this thing".
+Richard Gere's agent Ed Limato called Farino to tell him Gere was interested in the script, but Farino wanted only Hugh Laurie to play David because he had "that innate decency that could carry this thing".
 On February 8, 2010, Laurie was reported to be in talks to play his first feature lead role.
-Leighton Meester and Mila Kunis were also said to join the cast as his love interest.
-On February 28, it was confirmed that Meester had won the role over Kunis, while Adam Brody, Alia Shawkat, Catherine Keener and Allison Janney were all in negotiations.
+Leighton Meester and Mila Kunis were also said to be under consideration for Nina.
+On February 28, it was confirmed that Meester had won the role and that Adam Brody, Alia Shawkat, Catherine Keener and Allison Janney were in negotiations.

-Meester and Laurie had previously worked together when she guest-starred in two episodes of House, which had plot developments somewhat similar to the storyline of The Oranges.
-In the 2006 House episode "Lines in the Sand", Meester's character is a 17-year-old who relentlessly pursues Laurie's "Dr. House" character, flirting with him and insisting that they should have sex— he eventually diagnoses that a fungal spore in her brain has resulted in her loss of inhibition and judgement.
-Farino knew Meester from Entourage where he directed her in the show's first season.
-He approached her while she was in the dressing room, preparing for a Gossip Girl episode shooting, and they made a "rushed audition".
-About her role, Meester said: "It’s a complete 180-degree turn from anything I’ve ever done.
+Meester and Laurie had previously worked together when she guest-starred in two episodes of House, which had plot elements somewhat similar to those of The Oranges.
+In the 2006 House episode "Lines in the Sand", Meester's character is a 17-year-old who relentlessly pursues Laurie's character, flirting with him and insisting that they should have sex.
+He eventually diagnoses that a fungal spore in her brain has caused her loss of inhibition and judgment.
+Farino knew Meester from Entourage; he directed her in the show's first season.
+He approached her while she was in the dressing room, preparing for a Gossip Girl episode shooting, and they had a "rushed audition".
+Of her role, Meester said: "It's a complete 180-degree turn from anything I've ever done.
 This fulfills something within myself that I could never find in my series [Gossip Girl]."
-Even though Alia Shawkat's name was the first mentioned by the casting director, Farino met with a lot of actresses for the role of Vanessa.
-Shawkat met Farino a year before she auditioned where he told her that they were considering Elliot Page for the part.
+Alia Shawkat's name was the first mentioned by the casting director, but Farino met with many actresses for the role of Vanessa.
+Shawkat met Farino a year before she auditioned and he told her they were considering Elliot Page for the part.
 After Page turned it down, Shawkat auditioned twice and was cast.
-Allison Janney and Oliver Platt had also worked together before in the television series The West Wing, while Catherine Keener and Platt had starred in the movie Please Give.
+Allison Janney and Oliver Platt had also worked together before, on the television series The West Wing, while Catherine Keener and Platt had co-starred in the movie Please Give.